amitsinghrawat777/MRE_ADMIN/README.md

 ## Deployment

-The project is configured for static export and can be deployed to various platforms:
+The project can be deployed to any platform that supports Node.js applications (e.g., Vercel, Netlify, AWS).

+To build the application for production, run:
 ```bash
 npm run build
 ```

-This will create a static export in the `out` directory.
+This will create an optimized production build in the `.next` directory.

 ## Contributing